French cuisine is well-known around the world for being delicious and high-class.

 11. Cream Puffs

 These wonderful small cakes are very closely associated with French desserts.
-They’re made from two pieces of puff pastry that have a creamy and vanilla filling inside.
+They’re made from two pieces of puff pastry (see also: 10 Of The Best Puff Pastry Desserts You Have To Make Right Now)that have a creamy and vanilla filling inside.

 Making the pastry is often seen as the most difficult part of this recipe and although this is true, making the choux pastry is easier than you may think.

 When baked correctly, the pastry will puff into light and airy puffs.